mlabbe/jfdi/readme.md

 - Provides a small API to simplify build tasks; much less typing than stock Python libraries
 - Generate a self-documented build template to get started with `--init`
 - Automatically swaps dir slashes for easy x-platform scripting
-- Used by the author for a ton of small projects for three years and counting
+- Used by the author for a handful of small projects for three years and counting

 ## Installation ##

 *Windows*: Download a standalone exe from the Github releases tab and unzip it to your `PATH`.
-Alternatively, run `python jfdi.py <args>` with your preinstalled Python interpreter.
+Alternatively, run `python jfdi.py <args>` with your preinstalled Python 3 interpreter.

 *Linux and Mac*: